Diablo Immortal Hidden Caps & Pay-To-Win Mechanics

 The paragon level cap on upgrading gear in Diablo Immortal.

 This mechanic slows the players’ progress due to the inherent nature of Server Paragon.
-If the required Paragon level is higher than the server level, then it will take an incredibly long time to upgrade your equipment because you will be getting higher and higher XP nerfs.
+If the required Paragon level is higher than the server level, then upgrading your equipment will take an incredibly long time because you will be getting higher and higher XP nerfs.

 Hidden Cap in Equipping Gear